Zervice/pollytalk/API_DOCUMENTATION.md

-# PollyTalk API Documentation
+# PollyTalkie API Documentation

-This document outlines the API endpoints and request/response formats for the PollyTalk authentication system.
+This document outlines the API endpoints and request/response formats for the PollyTalkie authentication system.

 ## Base URL